Kapiti Marine Reserve

-The marine reserve's only point of contact with the mainland is one kilometre of beach at the Waikanae River mouth.
-The only foot access to the reserve is from Waikanae Beach or Paraparaumu Beach on either side of the Waikanae Estuary and river mouth.
+The marine reserve touches the mainland at the Waikanae River mouth.
+Foot access to the reserve is from Waikanae Beach or Paraparaumu Beach on either side of the Waikanae Estuary and river mouth.
 There are walking tracks through Waikanae Estuary.

 If you would like to visit Kapiti Island or wish to snorkel from its shores, you need to travel to the island with one of the authorised boat services and ensure you have a valid day visit permit.
 See Kapiti Island Nature Reserve for more information about visiting the island.